soshianse/Domain-Reputation-Measure/README.md

 # Domain Reputation Measure
-This project aims to develop a comprehensive measure for domain reputation by leveraging a variety of data sources and relationship mappings of unique identifiers in multiple contexts such as DNS records, WHOIS records, BGP activities, and IP/ASN registration data.
+This project aims to develop a comprehensive measure for domain reputation by leveraging various data sources and relationship mappings of unique identifiers in multiple contexts such as DNS records, WHOIS records, BGP activities, and IP/ASN registration data.

 The measure provides a real-time ranking of domain reputations that can be queried per domain or aggregated based on identifiers like IP addresses or autonomous system numbers (ASNs).
 ## Table of Contents